Winter wellbeing checklists

 For free, impartial and confidential advice about Pension Credit and other support you may be eligible for, you can also contact agencies listed in the ‘Benefits and Universal Credit’ section of Leeds Money Information Centre.

-Find out more about the support and advice available to help property owners and landlords install energy-saving measures - this includes some home improvement/energy related grants: Make your home more energy efficient.
+Find out more about the support and advice available to help property owners and landlords install energy-saving measures - this includes some home improvement/energy related grants by visiting the Make your home more energy efficient webpage.

 • keep moving to stay as mobile and independent as possible